Important

 Login Succeeded!

-Testing SSL configuration using the browser
+Testing the SSL/TLS configuration using a browser

 Potential risk